Zain Khan Sirhindi: Biography

-In Ahmad Shah Durrani's reign, Zain Khan, one of the leading men in the Mohmand tribe and the ancestor of the Morcha Khel section, was recognized as Khan of Lalpura, and had 12 villages made over to him .Zain Khan however soon grew notorious for plundering villages within his own territory aswell as refusing to pay his own soldiers.Tahmas Khan was disgusted by Zain Khan's actions and he soon left his services and perdicted that Zain Khan along with the city of Sirhind would fall.
+Zain Khan however soon grew notorious for plundering villages within his own territory as well as refusing to pay his own soldiers.
+Tahmas Khan was disgusted by Zain Khan's actions and he soon left his services and predicted that Zain Khan along with the city of Sirhind would fall.

+Zain Khan supported the Durranis and participated in the Vadda Ghallughara genocide of Sikhs that occurred on 5 February 1762.

 In January 1764, Ahmad Shah Durrani led his sixth expedition to assist Sadat Yar Khan of Doab and Zain Khan Sirhindi and his Mughal Army which was later overrun outside Sirhind, by 36,000 Sikh rebels led by Jassa Singh Ahluwalia, who plundered Lahore and the upper Doab.

 Death

 Zain Khan Sirhindi was defeated and killed by the Sikhs in the Battle of Sirhind (1764).

 Descendants

-Zain Khan was originally from the Khan Khel (family) of Lalpura Mohmands.
+Zain Khan was originally from the Khan Khel (family) of Tarakzaī Lalpura Mohmands.
 His direct descendants are traced in the book "The Mohmands" by W. R. H. Merk.
 Most influential of them are the ones descended from the four sons of Nauroz Khan, who migrated to Peshawar.

+Most influential member of the family is Khan Tahir Zaman Khan, who is living in Peshawar and has khani over lalpura.